xem/3DShomebrew/README.md

 - An SD / microSD card reader.
 - A copy of the 3DS game "Cubic Ninja" (new or used).

-Note: Gateway 3DS can also play homebrews, but only in .3ds and .cia formats.
-This tutorial will focus on .3dsx homebrews, playable with Ninjhack + hbmenu.
+Note: Gateway 3DS can also launch homebrews, but only in .3ds and .cia formats.
+This tutorial will focus on .3dsx homebrews, launchable with Ninjhack + hbmenu.

 ###Computer setup